Gravitational lens on a static optical constant-curvature background: Its application to Weyl gravity model: Example: Gravitational lensing in MK background

 Thus, $\alpha$ is a function of the parameters $p_i$ and $q_j$.

-We wish to consider only the contributions due to the lens objects in a consistent manner with the OCC background. $\alpha(p_i=0, q_j)$ is the contribution purely from the background and subtracted from $\alpha(p_i, q_j)$.
-Namely, the deflection angle in the OCC approach must be
+We wish to consider only the contributions due to the lens objects in a consistent manner with the SOCC background. $\alpha(p_i=0, q_j)$ is the contribution purely from the background and it should be subtracted from $\alpha(p_i, q_j)$.
+Namely, the deflection angle in the SOCC approach should be

 In a simple case that the metric has only the cosmological constant as the background parameter, Eq.~(\ref{alpha-lens}) recovers Eq.~(77) in Reference~\cite{Takizawa2022}.

 To obtain the expression for $\phi_{RS}$, we discuss null geodesics in the rescaled MK metric Eq.~(\ref{MK-rescaled}).
 The constants of motion of light rays are found by noting Killing vector fields in $\hat{t}$ and $\hat{\phi}$ directions as